 - Let it set in the fridge over night.
 The more it sets the more cultured like it will get.

 Ways To Serve This Vegan Sour Cream

-- Use as a base for sandwiches
+- A spread for sandwiches

-- Place all ingredients in a food processor, blender or high speed blender, and blend until well mixed.
-Taste and adjust seasonings to desired taste.
+- Place all ingredients in a blender and blend until smooth

 - Put in an airtight container and let set in the fridge overnight.

 - you must soak the nuts even if you are using a high speed blender.
 It is part of the overall end flavor.
 You can soak the cashews overnight or boil them for 30 minutes if you forget.